Field of Dreams finally gets its game in Iowa - KTVZ

 Is this heaven?
 No, It’s Iowa.

-It’s the place where dreams will come true for baseball fans, as the Chicago White Sox and New York Yankees emerge from the cornfields to play the first official Major League Baseball game in the state on a specially built field next to the original “Field of Dreams” movie site in Dyersville.
-The game is scheduled for Thursday night and set to be televised nationally on FOX at 8 p.m.
-ET.
+It’s the place where dreams came true for baseball fans, as the Chicago White Sox and New York Yankees emerged from the cornfields to play the first official Major League Baseball game in the state on Thursday night on a specially built field next to the original “Field of Dreams” movie site in Dyersville.

 Based on W. P. Kinsella’s novel “Shoeless Joe,” the 1989 film “Field of Dreams” starring Kevin Costner is considered by many to be one of the finest sports movies of all time for how it captures the timeless nature and universal appeal of baseball.
-Members of the cast of the best picture Oscar-nominated film are expected to be in attendance at this week’s game.
+Costner attended Thursday’s game.

 In the film, Ray Kinsella, an Iowa farmer, portrayed by Costner, hears a voice beckoning through the swaying cornfields: “If you build it, he will come.”
 Convinced carving a baseball diamond into the crop will summon the spirit of legendary ballplayer Shoeless Joe Jackson, he sets out to do just that with the support of his wife, Annie (Amy Madigan) and daughter Karin (Gaby Hoffman), despite the financial hardship it incurs.